Paul Douglas Lilly: Career

 The United States Department of Justice recruited Lilly as a part of the International Criminal Investigative Training Assistance Program (ICITAP) to travel to war-torn Bosnia-Herzegovina to assist with the investigation as well as give lectures on modern democratic policing.

 In 2008, Lilly joined a team of Police Chiefs belonging to the Law Enforcement Management Institute of Texas who traveled to Italy and presented western technologies and ideologies to the Italian law enforcement community.

 In 2009 Lilly was selected by the United States Department of Justice to be commissioned as a Special Deputy United States Marshal where he was assigned to assist with the safety and security of the January 2009 U.S. Presidential Inauguration in Washington, D.C.

 Later in 2009, Lilly retired from full-time law enforcement service, accepting a position as an Associate Professor of Criminal Justice at Howard Payne University.
 While a professor at HPU Lilly served simultaneously as the universoty's first Chief of Police and Director of Public Safety.

 In November 2018 Lilly was elected the constitutional county judge of Brown County, Texas.
 He won by the most significant margins in county history and was sworn into office on January 1, 2019. on January 1, 2023 Lilly returned to education where he now serves as a professor for Carolina University.

+City of Reno Texas in Parker County September 2025 through February 2026 where he resigned immediately after a meeting of a budget crisis.

+City of Reno in Parker County Texas Agenda February 23, 2026.